 - Want to try Turbo VPN?
 Check out the website here

 There's no P2P support with the free or paid plans, but that's not really a surprise, either.
 Bandwidth is going to be in short supply for any provider with an unlimited free plan.

-Upgrading to a VIP Account (not available on Windows) drops the ads, gets you faster speeds, more servers, and allows connecting up to five devices simultaneously.
-The 1-month plan isn't cheap at $11.99 a month, but sign up for a year and the price plummets to an effective $3 (that's $36 upfront).
-You might save money with longer-term plans elsewhere – Surfshark's two-year plan is just $1.99 a month – but Turbo VPN still looks cheap.
+Upgrading to a paid account drops the ads, gets you faster speeds, 23 locations, more servers, and allows connecting up to five devices simultaneously.
+The 1-month plan isn't cheap at $11.99 a month, but sign up for a year and the price falls to a reasonable $5, and the two-year plan is priced at just $4.17.
+You might save money with a few providers - Private Internet Access asks just $3.33 a month for its annual plan - but Turbo VPN still looks decent value.
 At first glance, anyway.